athreya-harshith/Node_Template/README.md

 * `server-config.js` consists code to configure the **_dotenv_** package to efficienty make use of the environment variables.
 * `logger-config.js` consists code to configure the logger using **_winston_** package.

+## 2. controllers
+* Controllers are the repository layers that communicates to `services` by calling the required functions that are present in `services` .
+* Controllers recieve the results after processing some task by `services` and structure the response and return them

+## 3. middlewares